 The present work aims at understanding the interaction between skin-friction reduction (produced by StTW) and the overall aerodynamic drag in the simpler setting of a channel flow, where one wall has a bump.
 The turbulent flow over a plane wall with a bump has been considered several times in the past, both experimentally and numerically, as a representative case of wall-bounded flow with localized wall curvature.
-The experimental work by Almeida et al. (1993) evolved into the ERCOFTAC C.18 and C.81 test cases, dealing with the flow over two-dimensional periodic hills (polynomial-shaped obstacles) with recirculation in their wake (Temmerman & Leschziner 2001).
-Over the years, such geometry has been employed for validation of various numerical methods, LES subgrid models, and RANS simulations.
-Breuer et al. (2009) successfully compared the experimental information with results from two different DNS, one of which using the immersed-boundary method, and explored the effect of the Reynolds number.
-A periodichill experiment was designed by Rapp & Manhart (2011) to reproduce the configuration often used in numerical simulations, and Khaler et al. (2016) used the same setup with high-resolution particle-image and particle-tracking velocimetry.
+The experimental work by Almeida, Durao & Heitor (1993) evolved into the ERCOFTAC C.18 and C.81 test cases, dealing with the flow over two-dimensional periodic hills (polynomial-shaped obstacles) with recirculation in their wake (Temmerman & Leschziner 2001).
+Over the years, such geometry has been employed for validation of various numerical methods, LES subgrid models and Reynolds-averaged Navier-Stokes (RANS) simulations.
+Breuer et al. (2009) successfully compared the experimental information with results from two different DNS, one of which used the immersed-boundary method and explored the effect of the Reynolds number.
+A periodic-hill experiment was designed by Rapp & Manhart (2011) to reproduce the configuration often used in numerical simulations, and Khaler, Scharnowski & Cierpka (2016) used the same set-up with high-resolution particle-image and particle-tracking velocimetry.
 Their results emphasized the importance of adequate near-wall spatial resolution in the surroundings of the bump.
-Wu & Squires (1998) studied with LES the adverse-pressure-gradient boundary layer created by a bump with a circular arc shape, in an attempt to reproduce the previous experimental study by Webster et al. (1996).
+Wu & Squires (1998) studied with LES the adverse pressure gradient boundary layer created by a bump with a circular arc shape, in an attempt to reproduce the previous experimental study by Webster, Degraaff & Eaton (1996).
 Their results showed that a coarse LES does not provide an entirely accurate description of the experimentally observed small-scale vortical structures in the near-wall region.

-Marquillie et al. (2008), inspired by Bernard et al. (2003), designed a bump with a fore/aft asymmetry to qualitatively resemble an airfoil.
+Marquillie, Laval & Dolganov (2008), inspired by Bernard et al. (2003), designed a bump with a fore-and-aft asymmetry to qualitatively resemble an airfoil.
 They studied via DNS the budget equations for turbulent kinetic energy.
 A strong blockage is present in their case, where the flow almost separates over the upper flat wall; a long streamwise distance is required to recover the undisturbed conditions downstream of the bump.
-In a follow-up study, Marquillie et al. (2011) increased the value of the Reynolds number and extended the analysis to the vorticity and streaks dynamics, discussing the role of near-wall streaks in the kinetic energy production.
+In a follow-up study, Marquillie, Ehrenstein & Laval (2011) increased the value of the Reynolds number and extended the analysis to the vorticity and streaks dynamics, discussing the role of near-wall streaks in the kinetic energy production.
 More recently Mollicone et al. (2017, 2018) returned to the arc-shaped symmetric bump to numerically study the process of turbulent separation.
 Different bulge geometries and Reynolds numbers were considered, and the production, transfer and dissipation of turbulent kinetic energy were analysed via the generalized Kolmogorov equation.
-In Mollicone et al. (2019) a similar setup, with a smooth bump defined by a cosine function, was used to study particle-laden flows at finite values of the Stokes number.
+In Mollicone et al. (2019) a similar set-up, with a smooth bump defined by a cosine function, was used to study particle-laden flows at finite values of the Stokes number.